ChAFTA fact sheet: Agriculture and processed food

 Barley, sorghum and other grains

 Australia's trade to China in barley and sorghum is significant and growing rapidly.
-In 2017, barley exports were worth $1.4 billion, up 392 per cent since 2010, while sorghum exports were worth $72 million.
 Key outcomes under ChAFTA include:

 - Elimination of the 3 per cent tariff on barley and 2 per cent tariff on sorghum

 - Elimination of the 15 per cent tariff on cotton seeds by 1 January 2019

 - Elimination of the 10 per cent tariff on malt and wheat gluten by 1 January 2019

 - Elimination of the 2 per cent tariff on oats, buckwheat, millet and quinoa